Chamisa: Mnangagwa is 'old order'

 He told Hardtalk's Stephen Sackur: "He has refused to be the face of the new order.
 In fact, he has chosen to be the new face of the old order."

-Mr Mnangagwa became president after Robert Mugabe resigned in November 2017.
+Mr Mnangagwa became president after Mr Mugabe resigned in November 2017.

 Elections are planned to take place later this year.